versioned/versioned-api/README.md

 ## TODO

+* Verify changelog in models_published

-* Add published query param to models_published API test
+* Need to add versions=1 param to get endpoint for published

-* Versioning and publishing
-  Built in models should not have published feature Add API test models_published.js with features: ['audit', 'published', 'changelog'] Published feature should not assume audit feature

 * Documentation index page with links to main swagger and data swagger per space